 Variations

-To make fruit scones, add some dried fruit such as sultanas or raisins or some mixed peel.
+To make fruit scones, add some sultanas or chopped dates.
+You could also add grated orange or lemon peel.

 Thermomix Scones

-These Thermomix Scones make a wonderful afternoon treat best served with clotted cream, strawberry jam a pot of tea.
+These make a such a wonderful afternoon treat best served with clotted cream, strawberry jam a pot of tea.

 Ingredients